franciscohumarang/AngleBrackets/README.md

 # AngleBrackets
 Open and close angle bracket test

-Write a method that takes a string argument and returns whether or not characters in the string have matching angle brackets.
+A method that takes a string argument and returns whether or not characters in the string have matching angle brackets.
 Meaning for every < there is a corresponding >
 bracket.
 Return true if they do, return false if they do not.
 Please unit test with the following use cases (and any others you choose to ensure